absolute-quantum/cats-blender-plugin/README.md

  - Fixed: Visemes not being exported by Blender
  - Fixed: Tons of other bugs

+#### 0.0.9
+ - Armature: Now fixes a lot more models (if not yours doesn't get fixed please send us the zipped .blend file)

 ## Code contributors:
  - Hotox
  - Shotariya